 Hostas are perennial plants, and this means that they’ll come back year after year and get bigger as long as they have enough water, shade, and nutrients.
 Most hosta species grow well in Planting Zones 3 to 9, and it’s a versatile plant that is very low-maintenance.

 So, how do you fertilize hostas?
-Now you know that they need a starter fertilizer when the plants are young and a slow-release 10-10-10 fertilizer applied every four to six weeks starting in spring and going through late summer.
+Now you know they need a starter fertilizer when the plants are young and a slow-release 10-10-10 fertilizer applied every eight to 12 weeks, starting in spring and going through late summer.
 Water is a very important component of healthy growth.
-All in all, hostas are a vibrant and beautiful perennial that will fill in the shaded areas of your yard and provide a low-maintenance plant that is a joy to have all season long.
+Hostas are a vibrant and beautiful perennial that will fill in the shaded areas of your yard and provide a low-maintenance plant that is a joy to have all season long.
 A lot of the advice here can also apply to any hostas growing indoors.
+Check out our article slow release fertilizer for hostas for more information